Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Institution: [University of Toronto]
     * Abstract: We trained a large, deep convolutional neural network to classify the 1.3 million high-resolution images in the LSVRC-2010 ImageNet training set into the 1000 different classes.
 On the test data, we achieved top-1 and top-5 error rates of 39.7\% and 18.9\% which is considerably better than the previous state-of-the-art results.
 The neural network, which has 60 million parameters and 500,000 neurons, consists of five convolutional layers, some of which are followed by max-pooling layers, and two globally connected layers with a final 1000-way softmax.
 To make training faster, we used non-saturating neurons and a very efficient GPU implementation of convolutional nets.
 To reduce overfitting in the globally connected layers we employed a new regularization method that proved to be very effective.
     * Comments:
-        * > The concept of group convolution, which was first introduced in AlexNet [21] for distributing the model over two GPUs, has been well demonstrated its effectiveness in ResNeXt [40].
-(ShuffleNet V1, 2017)
+        * > (2017, ShuffleNetV1) The concept of group convolution, which was first introduced in AlexNet [21] for distributing the model over two GPUs, has been well demonstrated its effectiveness in ResNeXt [40].
 * [[ZFNet](https://arxiv.org/abs/1311.2901)] <!-- printed -->
     [[pdf](https://arxiv.org/pdf/1311.2901.pdf)]
     [[vanity](https://www.arxiv-vanity.com/papers/1311.2901/)]